Calbabreaker/yacpm/README.md

 }
 ```

-You can set a different package repository (default is [packages
+You can set a different package repository (default is [packages](./packages))
-directory](./packages)) as either a url or local directory to download from by
+as either a url or local directory to download from by setting remote in
-setting remote in `yacpm.json`:
+`yacpm.json`:

 ```json
 {